core-wg/comi/draft-ietf-core-comi.md

   * Set "/system/ntp/enabled" (SID 1755) to true.

-  * Remove the server "tac.nrc.ca" from the"/system/ntp/server" (SID 1756) list.
+  * Remove the server "tac.nrc.ca" from the "/system/ntp/server" (SID 1756) list.

   * Add/set the server "NTP Pool server 2" to the list "/system/ntp/server" (SID 1756).